 - An enforceable parenting plan

-- Establish child support or spousal support
+- Establishment of child support or spousal support

-- Control over certain property pending the full resolution of the divorce (think vehicles, bank account, marital home)
+- Control over certain property, pending the full resolution of the divorce (think vehicles, bank account, marital home)

 - An order for lawyer fees or costs